ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    The name of the external model that will provide fields from which lateral boundary condition (LBC) files (except for the 0-th hour LBC file) will be generated for input into the forecast model.
 Valid values: ``"GSMGFS"`` | ``"FV3GFS"`` | ``"RAP"`` | ``"HRRR"`` | ``"NAM"``

 ``LBC_SPEC_INTVL_HRS``: (Default: "6")
    The interval (in integer hours) at which LBC files will be generated.
 This is also referred to as the *boundary specification interval*.
-Note that the model specified in ``EXTRN_MDL_NAME_LBCS`` must have data available at a frequency greater than or equal to that implied by ``LBC_SPEC_INTVL_HRS``.
+Note that the model selected in ``EXTRN_MDL_NAME_LBCS`` must have data available at a frequency greater than or equal to that implied by ``LBC_SPEC_INTVL_HRS``.
 For example, if ``LBC_SPEC_INTVL_HRS`` is set to "6", then the model must have data available at least every 6 hours.
 It is up to the user to ensure that this is the case.

 ``EXTRN_MDL_ICS_OFFSET_HRS``: (Default: "0")
    Users may wish to start a forecast using forecast data from a previous cycle of an external model.
-This variable sets the number of hours earlier the external model started than when the FV3 forecast configured here should start.
-For example, if the forecast should start from a 6 hour forecast of the GFS, then ``EXTRN_MDL_ICS_OFFSET_HRS="6"``.
+This variable indicates how many hours earlier the external model started than the FV3 forecast configured here.
+For example, if the forecast should start from a 6-hour forecast of the GFS, then ``EXTRN_MDL_ICS_OFFSET_HRS="6"``.

 ``EXTRN_MDL_LBCS_OFFSET_HRS``: (Default: "")
-   Users may wish to use lateral boundary conditions from a forecast that was started earlier than the initial time for the FV3 forecast configured here.
-This variable sets the number of hours earlier the external model started than when the FV3 forecast configured here should start.
+   Users may wish to use lateral boundary conditions from a forecast that was started earlier than the start of the forecast configured here.
+This variable indicates how many hours earlier the external model started than the FV3 forecast configured here.
 For example, if the forecast should use lateral boundary conditions from the GFS started 6 hours earlier, then ``EXTRN_MDL_LBCS_OFFSET_HRS="6"``.
-Note: the default value is model-dependent and set in ``set_extrn_mdl_params.sh``.
+Note: the default value is model-dependent and is set in ``set_extrn_mdl_params.sh``.

 ``FV3GFS_FILE_FMT_ICS``: (Default: "nemsio")
    If using the FV3GFS model as the source of the :term:`ICs` (i.e., if ``EXTRN_MDL_NAME_ICS="FV3GFS"``), this variable specifies the format of the model files to use when generating the ICs.
 Valid values: ``"nemsio"`` | ``"grib2"`` | ``"netcdf"``